-This section discusses making backups and restoring from them using MySQL Cluster replication.
-We assume that the replication servers have already been configured as covered previously (see Section 18.6.5, “Preparing the MySQL Cluster for Replication”, and the sections immediately following).
+This section discusses making backups and restoring from them using NDB Cluster replication.
+We assume that the replication servers have already been configured as covered previously (see Section 18.6.5, “Preparing the NDB Cluster for Replication”, and the sections immediately following).
 This having been done, the procedure for making a backup and then restoring from it is as follows:

 There are two different methods by which the backup may be started.